jylhakos/literature_and_publications/LC-1350/Timeline of Shift to Large Language Models in Text-to-Text Translation.md

 ### 1.1 Background and Motivation

 The landscape of text-to-text translation has undergone unprecedented transformation with the emergence of Large Language Models (LLMs).
-Traditional statistical machine translation systems, which dominated the field for decades, have been rapidly superseded by neural machine translation (NMT) systems and, most recently, by transformer-based LLMs such as GPT-4, Claude, and specialized translation models like Google's PaLM and Meta's NLLB (No Language Left Behind).
+Traditional statistical machine translation systems, which dominated the field for decades, have been rapidly superseded by neural machine translation (NMT) systems [1, 2] and, most recently, by transformer-based LLMs such as GPT-4 [3], Claude [4], and specialized translation models like Google's PaLM and Meta's NLLB (No Language Left Behind) [5].

-The Swedish-English language pair presents a particularly compelling case study due to several factors: (1) Swedish belongs to the North Germanic language family, sharing significant linguistic similarities with English while maintaining distinct grammatical structures; (2) both languages have substantial digital corpora available for training and evaluation; (3) the economic relationship between Sweden and English-speaking countries creates significant commercial demand for high-quality translation services; and (4) the language pair represents a "high-resource" scenario where LLMs typically perform optimally.
+The integration of attention mechanisms [6] and transformer architectures [6] has revolutionized machine translation capabilities, with recent advances in language modeling and machine translation [7, 8, 9] demonstrating unprecedented performance improvements.
+The Swedish-English language pair presents a particularly compelling case study due to several factors: (1) Swedish belongs to the North Germanic language family, sharing significant linguistic similarities with English while maintaining distinct grammatical structures [10]; (2) both languages have substantial digital corpora available for training and evaluation [11]; (3) the economic relationship between Sweden and English-speaking countries creates significant commercial demand for high-quality translation services; and (4) the language pair represents a "high-resource" scenario where LLMs typically perform optimally [12, 13].

-Industry reports from leading language service providers indicate that translation demands are growing exponentially, with global translation services market projected to reach $56.18 billion by 2026 (CSA Research, 2023).
-Simultaneously, the quality gap between human and machine translation continues to narrow, raising fundamental questions about the future role of human translators in the industry.
+Industry reports from leading language service providers [46, 47] indicate that translation demands are growing exponentially, with global translation services market projected to reach $56.18 billion by 2026 [14].
+The emergence of neural machine translation systems has already demonstrated significant improvements over statistical approaches [15, 16], while recent Large Language Models continue to push performance boundaries [17, 18].
+Simultaneously, the quality gap between human and machine translation continues to narrow, raising fundamental questions about the future role of human translators in the industry and the timeline for potential displacement [19, 20].

 ### 1.2 Research Problem Statement